How to achieve operational excellence in the digital age

 - Manage risks, reduce cost and build stakeholder value

 Value generation and the reduction of operational risk are closely related to the culture on the production floor.
-Organizations that succeed in creating a proactive risk culture can use its strength to focus on value generation through an operational excellence culture.
+Organizations that succeed in creating a proactive risk culture can use their strength to optimize the flow of value through an operational excellence culture.

 - Develop competencies and support cultural change